UTHealth Expert List

 John Higgins, M.D., M.B.A., M.PHIL.

-- Associate Professor of Medicine, Division of Cardiology, UTHealth Medical School
+- Associate Professor of Medicine, Division of Cardiology, McGovern Medical School at UTHealth

 - Director of Exercise Physiology, Memorial Hermann Ironman Sports Medicine Institute

-- Chief of Cardiology, Harris Health System Lyndon B. Johnson Hospital
+- Chief of Cardiology, Harris Health Lyndon B. Johnson Hospital

 John P. Higgins, M.D., specializes in non-invasive cardiology including nuclear cardiology, echocardiography and positron emission tomography, as well as exercise physiology and sports medicine.
 He has researched the effects of sports and energy beverages on the body and has led research on a program to detect heart problems in children and prevent sudden cardiac arrest, particularly in athletes.